kingShazor/telescope-fuzzy-sorter.nvim/README.md

 The input query is split into individual search words.
 Each search word is scored separately.
 There are two automatically applied modes: a fuzzy mode and a strict mode.
 Strict mode is triggered for search words containing uppercase or non-ASCII characters.
-It performs a case-sensitive, continuous substring search using the Boyer–Moore–Horspool algorithm.
+It performs a case-sensitive, continuous substring search.
 The fuzzy mode is case-insensitive and allows small gaps, such fill characters will not break the match.

 #### fuzzy-examples